 It is certainly worth considering!
 It can be hard to tell if the previous owner took good care of the vehicle as you undoubtedly will, so an engine flush can be beneficial.
 If you do choose to get an engine flush, you can trust that any new oil you add will work efficiently and stay clean longer than if you skipped the flush.

-For an engine flush and any other maintenance, be sure to see the experts at Kudos Luxury Import.
+For an engine flush and any other maintenance, be sure to see the experts at Luxury Import Auto Repair Specialist.
 We specialize in imported vehicles and are proud to serve St. Charles’ imported auto owners.